 Service providers: Datopian

-Services: establishment of data portals based on CKAN; CKAN extension; data strategy; data engineering
+Services: establishment of data portals based on CKAN - Energi Data Portal (EDP) and Energi Data Service (EDS); CKAN extensions; dashboards; data strategy; data engineering

 Period: November 2018 - present